 As someone may not notice that they have the condition, it is often not diagnosed.

-It is normal for the muscles and soft tissues of the throat to relax and contract to a certain degree while you sleep.
-For most people this does not cause respiratory problems.
+It is usual for the throat muscles and soft tissues to relax and contract to a certain degree while you sleep.
+For most people, this does not cause respiratory problems.

-In people with this syndrome, the airway has been reduced as a result of a number of factors, including:
+In people with this syndrome, the airway has been reduced as a result of several factors, including:

-Overweight – excess body fat increases the soft tissue mass in the neck, which can put a strain on the muscles of the throat.
+Fat – excess body fat increases the soft tissue mass in the neck, which can strain the throat muscles.

-Excess fat in the stomach can also lead to breathing difficulties, which can worsen the condition.
+Excess fat in the stomach can also lead to breathing difficulties, worsening the condition.

-Being a man – it is not known why it is more common in men than in women, but it can be related to different distribution patterns of body fat.
+Being a man is not known why it is more common in men than in women, but it can be related to different body fat distribution patterns.

-Being 40 years of age or older – although it can occur at any age, it is more common in people over 40 years of age.
+Although 40 years of age or older can occur at any age, it is more common in people over 40 years of age.